kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

   `EndpointSelector` with a pod `LabelSelector` for backend endpoints.
   - GEP: https://github.com/kubernetes-sigs/gateway-api/blob/main/geps/gep-4488/index.md

-Furthermore, the highly coupled nature of `Service` has made it difficult to extend its label selection functionality to support more complex selector semantics (for example, set-based `matchExpressions`) without breaking backwards compatibility with existing `Service` objects that use an empty selector to indicate "manual" mode.
-This has been a longstanding community request (see kubernetes/kubernetes#48528 and kubernetes/kubernetes#62795) that has been deferred due to the complexity of adding new selector fields to `Service` without breaking existing objects.
+Furthermore, `Service.spec.selector` is an equality-based map and an empty selector represents manually managed endpoints.
+A dedicated resource can use a `metav1.LabelSelector` and support set-based `matchExpressions` without changing those Service semantics.
+This has been a longstanding community request (see kubernetes/kubernetes#48528 and kubernetes/kubernetes#62795).

 ### Goals

 - Allow users and controllers to create `EndpointSlices` for a set of pods matching a label selector without creating a `Service`.
-- Extend `endpointslice-controller` to watch `EndpointSelector` objects instead of `Service` objects when the feature gate is enabled.
+- Extend `endpointslice-controller` to watch `EndpointSelector` objects in addition to `Service` objects.
-- Create a new controller that creates an `EndpointSelector` for each `Service` with a pod selector to maintain backwards compatibility.
+- Create a referenceable `EndpointSelector` projection for each `Service` with a pod selector, without changing the Service EndpointSlice reconciliation path.
 - Support `matchLabels` and `matchExpressions` for pod selection.

 ### Non-Goals

-- Replacing `Service` altogether.
+- Changing `Service` as an EndpointSlice source.
 - Extending `endpointslice-controller` to read arbitrary resources with pod selectors.